All Episodes

 He obviously had this relationship with Ehud Barak, the former Israeli prime minister at the time.

-They were involved involved in various business dealings.
+They were involved in various business dealings.

-That was one of his best.
+That was one of his best friends.

 Hold on.

-You know, I'm all in favor of maximum disclosure and reporting around every single last aspect of Jeffrey Epstein's life.
+I'm all in favor of maximum disclosure and reporting around every single last aspect of Jeffrey Epstein's life.

 I'm all in favor.

-Michael, all I did was asking all I did was ask you if you have an understanding as to why during this period when Jeffrey Epstein was being charged with extremely serious felonies that he went to Israel, that he left the United States and went to Israel.
+All I did was ask you if you have an understanding as to why during this period when Jeffrey Epstein was being charged with extremely serious felonies that he went to Israel, that he left the United States and went to Israel.

-Do you I mean, was it like just he wanted to go on a tourist trip?
+I mean, was it like just he wanted to go on a tourist trip?

-Did he have like uh uh like business plans?
+Did he have like business plans?

-Was it the fact that Israel is a well-known haven for Jewish Americans who get accused of pedophilia that they won't then extradite back to the United States as many news reports have long documented?
+Was it the fact that Israel is a well-known haven for Jewish Americans who get accused of pedophilia that they won't then extradite back to the United States, as many news reports have long documented?

-If I were being charged with some of the most serious crimes that wasn't discharged at federal, I would probably want to stay and fight them, but he went to Israel.
+Why was he in Israel during, like for me, if I were being charged with some of the most serious crimes that I would probably want to stay and fight them, but he went to Israel.

 Do you have any understanding as to why he did that?